-CONTACT WITH SKIN or EYES: Contact may mildly irritate the skin and cause redness and discomfort.
+Contact with Skin or Eyes: Contact may mildly irritate the skin and cause redness and discomfort.
 Prolonged or repeated skin contact may cause dermatitis (dry, red skin).
 Eye contact may cause redness, pain, and tearing.

-SKIN ABSORPTION: The components of this product are not known to be absorbed through intact skin.
+Skin Absorption: The components of this product are not known to be absorbed through intact skin.

-INGESTION: If the product is swallowed, it may mildly irritate the mouth, throat, and other tissues of the gastro-intestinal system and may cause nausea, vomiting, and diarrhea.
+Ingestion: If the product is swallowed, irritation of the mouth, throat, and other tissues of the gastro-intestinal system may occur and may cause nausea, vomiting, and diarrhea.